Mark Antony: Early life

-Early career
+Early career and occupation

-In 57 BC, Antony joined the military staff of Aulus Gabinius, the Proconsul of Syria, as chief of the cavalry.
+In 57 BC, Antony joined the military staff of Aulus Gabinius, the Proconsul of Syria, as commander of the cavalry.
 This appointment marks the beginning of his military career.
 As consul the previous year, Gabinius had consented to the exile of Cicero by Antony's mentor, Publius Clodius Pulcher.

 Hyrcanus II, the Roman-supported Hasmonean High Priest of Judea, fled Jerusalem to Gabinius to seek protection against his rival and son-in-law Alexander.
-Years earlier in 63 BC, the Roman general Pompey had captured him and his father, King Aristobulus II, during his war against the remnant of the Seleucid Empire.
+Years earlier in 63 BC, the Roman general Pompey had captured him and his father, King Aristobulus II, during his war against the declining Seleucid Empire.
 Pompey had deposed Aristobulus and installed Hyrcanus as Rome's client ruler over Judea.
 Antony achieved his first military distinctions after securing important victories at Alexandrium and Machaerus.
 With the rebellion defeated by 56 BC, Gabinius restored Hyrcanus to his position as High Priest in Judea.

 The following year, in 55 BC, Gabinius intervened in the political affairs of Ptolemaic Egypt.
 Pharaoh Ptolemy XII Auletes had been deposed in a rebellion led by his daughter Berenice IV in 58 BC, forcing him to seek asylum in Rome.
 During Pompey's conquests years earlier, Ptolemy had received the support of Pompey, who named him an ally of Rome.
 Gabinius' invasion sought to restore Ptolemy to his throne.
 This was done against the orders of the senate but with the approval of Pompey, then Rome's leading politician, and only after the deposed king provided a 10,000 talent bribe.
 The Greek historian Plutarch records it was Antony who convinced Gabinius to finally act.
 After defeating the frontier forces of the Egyptian kingdom, Gabinius' army proceeded to attack the palace guards but they surrendered before a battle commenced.
 With Ptolemy XII restored as Rome's client king, Gabinius garrisoned two thousand Roman soldiers, later known as the Gabiniani, in Alexandria to ensure Ptolemy's authority.
 In return for its support, Rome exercised considerable power over the kingdom's affairs, particularly control of the kingdom's revenues and crop yields.
-Antony claimed years later to have first met Cleopatra, the then 14-year-old daughter of Ptolemy XII, during this campaign in Egypt.
+Antony claimed years later to have first met Cleopatra, the then 14-year-old daughter of Ptolemy XII, during this Egyptian campaign.